-A discussion of operating and financial risks relating to the Corporation is included in the Management Discussion and Analysis included in the Corporation's 2017 Annual Report, which is incorporated herein by reference.
+A discussion of operating and financial risks relating to the Company is included in the Company's 2019 Management Discussion and Analysis, which is incorporated herein by reference.
+In addition to those risks, the Company is also subject to risks related to the COVID-19 global pandemic discussed immediately below.